jadeforrest/blog/content/posts/2021-09-21--service-provider-model/index.md

 <re-img src="service-provider.jpg"></re-img>

-One of the more common [coordination models](/coordination-models/) is the Service Provider model.
+**The Service Provider is one of the most common and least effective coordination models in software engineering teams**.
+There are legitimate reasons to use this model, but you should avoid it unless you’re aware of the tradeoffs.

+## What is a Service Provider?

 When a team is a Service Provider, they...

 * Have valuable skills they offer other teams.
 * Are a dependency for those other teams.
 They do work for those teams.
 * Do their work per ticket, per project, or per initiative.
 When their work is over, they either do work for someone else, or work on their own priorities.

-**The Service Provider model is one of the least effective coordination models in software engineering teams**.
-There are some legitimate reasons to use this model, but you should avoid it unless you’re aware of the tradeoffs.
+Service Provider is a [coordination models](/coordination-models/).

-### What types of teams commonly adopt this model?
+## What types of teams commonly adopt this model?

 * Design.
 * IT.
 * Infrastructure and platform teams.
-* You even see it in functionally organized product teams, where a backend team might work on various APIs depending on the requests and needs from other teams.
+* Functionally organized product teams.
+For example, a backend team might work on various APIs depending on the requests and needs from other teams.
 Or a frontend team might do work for various projects.
-* Even some cross-functional teams use this model, where they request things of each other in order to accomplish their own goals.
+* Some cross-functional teams use this model, where they request things of each other in order to accomplish their own goals.

-### Pros
+## Pros

 * **High utilization and efficiency**.
 Allows you to have a specialist that can apply their skills across a group of teams that may not need those skills continually.
 * **Cost-effective**.
 You can often have less people serving a larger group of people than the alternatives.
 * **Maps nicely to org structure**.
 It’s often what a manager will naturally think of, so it’s what you will end up with if you don’t design something different.

-### Cons
+## Cons

 * **High latency**.
 This pattern always leads to poor flow through your company, because to avoid doing so would require you to have excess capacity, and there is almost no tolerance in companies for having people “without work to do”.
 But this results in problems.
 You’ll have projects that can’t be delivered because your infra team is busy on something more important.
 You’ll have projects without a design and it will either be built poorly or delayed.
 You’ll have people unable to work because their machine is having problems.
 Leaders tend to underestimate the cost of latency.
 A way to avoid some of this trap is to have something else valuable that the team focuses on, so being a service provider is only a part of what the team does.
 If it’s easy for them to swap out that other work, then they can have spare capacity and consume the queue of work.
 * **Underfunded**.
 Funding for service providers tends to be treated as a cost, and often tends to get underfunded.
 So these teams will often struggle to keep ahead of a neverending queue of work.
 Scaling is typically done independently of other parts of the organization, which can lead to funding levels that are enough to avoid emergencies, but not enough to make your organization thrive.